korniko98/pivot-atlas/docs/artifacts/ip-address.md

 !!! abstract inline end "Example"

-	Proofpoint and Team Cymru analyzed Netflow data to surface a common server observed in communication with multiple C2 servers used by Latrodectus malware operators.[^3]

-####:octicons-arrow-right-24: Client addresses communicating with it

-If you have access to [aggregated Netflow data](/tools/#flow-logs), you can check for other IP addresses that may have been observed in communication with this IP address.
-This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).

-!!! abstract inline end "Example"

 	Cobalt Strike team server is configured to listen on port 50050 by default, and threat actors don't always bother to change the default configuration prior to deployment.[^4]

 ####:octicons-arrow-right-24: Addresses with same open ports